golang/website/content/static/doc/mod.md

 ### Finding a repository for a module path {#vcs-find}

 When the `go` command downloads a module in `direct` mode, it starts by locating the repository that contains the module.

+If the module path has a VCS qualifier (one of `.bzr`, `.fossil`, `.git`, `.hg`, `.svn`) at the end of a path component, the `go` command will use everything up to that path qualifier as the repository URL.
+For example, for the module `example.com/foo.git/bar`, the `go` command downloads the repository at `example.com/foo.git` using git, expecting to find the module in the `bar` subdirectory.
+The `go` command will guess the protocol to use based on the protocols supported by the version control tool.

-The `go` command sends an HTTP `GET` request to a URL derived from the module path with a `?go-get=1` query string.
+If the module path does not have a qualifier, the `go` command sends an HTTP `GET` request to a URL derived from the module path with a `?go-get=1` query string.
 For example, for the module `golang.org/x/mod`, the `go` command may send the following requests:

 ```
 https://golang.org/x/mod?go-get=1 (preferred)
 http://golang.org/x/mod?go-get=1  (fallback, only with GOINSECURE)
 ```

-The `go` command will follow redirects but otherwise ignores response status codes, so the server may respond with a 404 or any other error status.
+The `go` command follows redirects but otherwise ignores response status codes, so the server may respond with a 404 or any other error status.
 The `GOINSECURE` environment variable may be set to allow fallback and redirects to unencrypted HTTP for specific modules.